AnelMusic/anelmusic.github.io/posts/prompt-caching.md

 > Is the prompt for step *N* literally the prompt for step *N−1*, with extra text appended?

-If the answer is yes, cached tokens should increase monotonically across steps (subject to block granularity).
-If the answer is no—even for small formatting or ordering differences—caching will degrade.
+If the answer is yes, you’ll usually see a high (and often growing) cached-token count from step to step.
+It won’t always increase every time: cached tokens typically move in 128-token increments, may stay flat between increments, and can drop to 0 if the cache is evicted or the request is routed differently.
+If you see frequent drops to 0, look for small formatting, ordering, or tool-schema changes—caching will degrade.

 This is why prompt caching often fails not due to misunderstanding the API, but due to subtle violations of immutability in prompt construction.